+Do you know what word of mouth reputation is?
+You should.
 Word of mouth marketing is an incredible reputation tool.
-It is one of the most trusted forms of advertising, and earning it is one of the best ways to build and support a great reputation online.
+In fact, it’s one of the most trusted forms of advertising and an excellent way to build and support a great reputation online.

 Nielsen reports that 92% of consumers worldwide trust earned media like word-of-mouth or recommendations above all other forms of advertising.
 That number is up 18% since 2007.
 Closely related, online consumer reviews are the second most trusted source of information: 70% of consumers trust these messages.